- Starter

 Read messages in the Avro Format

-When configuring the Kafka Connection, select Avro
+When configuring the connection, select Avro

 for the Value deserializer